adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 • Auditing the history of operations that modified a Delta Lake table and traveling back in time by querying earlier versions of the table

-The data we will use in this section is a modified version (a subset of columns in Par‐ quet format) of the public Lending Club Loan Data.
-1 It includes all funded loans from 2012 to 2017.
-Each loan record includes applicant information provided by the appli‐ cant as well as the current loan status (current, late, fully paid, etc.) and latest pay‐ ment information.
+The data we will use in this section is a modified version (a subset of columns in Parquet format) of the public Lending Club Loan Data.
+It includes all funded loans from 2012 to 2017.
+Each loan record includes applicant information provided by the applicant as well as the current loan status (current, late, fully paid, etc.) and latest payment information.

-## Delta Lake (overview and choice)
+## Delta Lake (Overview and choice for Lakehouse)

 Migrating from CSV to parquet files in our data lake storage has been a great initial choice for most of our needs.
 However, we still lacked some features on top of it that could make our life much easier, including ACID transactions, schema enforcements and updating events in parquet files.